-In March of 2008 I acquired a thoroughbred mare.
-This picture shows how she arrived to me.
+In March of 2008, I acquired a thoroughbred mare.
+This picture shows how she arrived at my facility.
 She was a sweet, gentle mare but she had the worst matt in her tail I had ever seen.
 Her entire tail moved as one piece as she would switch at flies.
 It was like a giant dreadlock.
 There was no question I was going to try and detangle this horse’s tail.

 I’ve since detangled lots and lots of very matted manes and tails via my work with mustangs.
 While WD-40 will work in a pinch, I recommend the following products for detangling manes and tails:

 Cowboy Magic Detangler and Shine – This is my favorite…but it is pricey.
 Really good stuff to have around the barn!

 Hair Glosser – All the stuff I’ve tried smells sooo good!
 It can also be found at your favorite big box store in the hair section usually near the coconut oil.
 I like Pink’s brand or Garnier but there are others as well.